ShuklaGroup/TLMutation/README.md

 ```

-## 2. Train model on the training data for source protein
+## 2. Train the model of the source protein

 First, let us split the dataset accordingly into training and testing datasets.